Health Insurance Deductibles Explained: How They Work & What to Choose

 Pincher's Pro Tip

 Run the total cost math.
 Don't compare plans on deductible or premium alone.
-Add up the annual premium + estimated out-of-pocket costs for each plan based on your expected healthcare usage.
+Add up the annual premium plus estimated out-of-pocket costs for each plan based on your expected healthcare usage.
 The HDHP may be cheaper overall if you stay healthy.

 Health Savings Accounts (HSAs) and HDHPs

-If you enroll in an HSA-eligible HDHP, you can open a Health Savings Account (HSA) — one of the most powerful tax tools available to Americans.
+If you enroll in an HSA-eligible HDHP, you can open a Health Savings Account (HSA), one of the most powerful tax tools available to Americans.
 You contribute pre-tax dollars, grow them tax-free, and withdraw them tax-free for qualified medical expenses.

 2026 HSA Contribution Limits